Beatrix Potter is best known as the celebrated children's author and creator of Peter Rabbit.

 On the proceeds of The Tale of Peter Rabbit, Beatrix Potter bought Hill Top in the village of Near Sawrey.
 The house, Beatrix Potter's home, and its surroundings inspired her to illustrate several more children’s books including The Tale of Samuel Whiskers, The Tale of Jemima Puddle-Duck and The Tale of Tom Kitten.

 After Beatrix and William Heelis married, they made their home at Castle Cottage, which can be seen a short distance from Hill Top.
+Private tours for groups can be arranged.
 Beatrix continued to use Hill Top as her studio and for receiving fans of her books (often from America), who would frequently visit.
-The house is almost entirely as she wished it to be left and gives a personal insight into her life.
+The house is almost entirely as she wished it to be left, and gives a personal insight into her life.
 Many of her book illustrations are based on the house and its furniture - see if you can spot the resemblances as you walk around!

 End the day at the Armitt Museum in Ambleside.
 Beatrix loved the study of mycology and even wrote a research paper for the Linnean Society in London.
 She left her scientifically accurate and beautiful botanical illustrations and watercolours to the Armitt Museum, as well as personal first edition copies of her books.